KyleU/puzzlebrawl/README.md

 I had grand plans to build a web-based, server-controlled MMO version of Super Puzzle Fighter.

-I finished the product, but couldn't find a partner that had the skills and wanted to help.
+I finished the product, but couldn't find a partner that had graphic design and marketing skills that wanted to help.

 So, here's Puzzle Brawl.
-You can download and run it as a normal SBT project.
+You can download and run it as a normal SBT project, or see it in action at [https://puzzlebrawl.com](https://puzzlebrawl.com)

 While I doubt anyone will get much use out of the game (though, try it out, it's fun).